coguardio/coverity_integration/README.md

 Example scripts are provided inside this repository, found [here](./example_scripts).
-You can copy the scripts and alter it for your respective use-case
+You can copy the scripts and alter it for your respective use-case.

 # Roadmap items